omda123-code/San-Diego-Fire-Department-Incidents-Analysis/README.md

 ### 3️.
 Category Group by Season
 ![Category by Season](charts/category_by_season.png)
-Winter shows the highest number of life-threatening cases across all categories.
+Summer shows the highest number of life-threatening cases across all categories.

 ---